United States Government Fur Trade Factory System: Objectives

 Washington recommended the factory system to Congress because he believed it would undercut the influence of British traders in the Indian country.
 As it would protect Native Americans from fraud and deceit it would enhance the prestige of the United States among them.
 The Department of the Treasury optimistically reported in 1800 that the Indian Nations were pleased with the government trading houses because through them they were sure to find a buyer for their furs as well as a fair treatment.
 Sale of alcohol was prevented and the business of the North West Company, the largest Montreal trading firm, was cut short.

 In a message to Congress in 1802, Jefferson claimed that the government factories undersold private and foreign interest, driving them away and thereby ridding the Indian country of a class of men that undermined the United States in the eyes of the Native Americans.
 Recommending an expansion of the factory system, he portrayed it as a means of making the Native Americans adopt a sedentary lifestyle.
 Once settled as agriculturalists they would be willing to sell surplus land not needed for hunting.
 On several occasions, Jefferson wrote to various officials that the job of the trading posts was to encourage indebtedness beyond the leading men's personal ability to pay thereby goading them into surrender land to get rid of the debt.
-Several treaties ceding land to the United States also clearly states that the Indian Nations were selling in order to get rid of debts run up at a federal factory.
+Several treaties ceding land to the United States also clearly state that the Indian Nations were selling in order to get rid of debts run up at a federal factory.